I thought it would be fun to have a record of my creative chaos to look back on in a few years. So, here it goes, My creative process:

 Time to cast on.
 I like to have a sample piece, and then I go from there to figure out the changes for each size.
 For this piece, I had decided I wanted a little skirt with pockets.

-I did all the work, and then tried it on my little model, Capitola.
 I was pretty much instantly disappointed.
 The baby is adorable, but the skirt was too long but somehow too tight!
 I went directly home and ripped the entire thing out.
 I reclaimed the yarn and wound it back into balls.
-A few days later I started again.
-New sketch.
-Same idea, but a dress instead of a skirt:

 And here's the finished product!
 I am very happy with it.